John Wayne Airport: Aircraft noise abatement and curfew

 A 1985 settlement agreement defined the scope of operation for John Wayne Airport in how it affects the local community.
 The area that lies directly south of John Wayne Airport is considered a noise-sensitive area.
 The agreement in conjunction with a Phase 2 Commercial Airline Access Plan and Regulation controls the number of noisier operations (mainly commercial aircraft) allowed from the airport.
 Noise abatement enforcement is carried out with the aid of 10 permanent noise monitoring stations.
 These stations are placed in areas that exceed a Community Noise Equivalent Level (CNEL) of 65 dB.
 Noise reports are published by the airport and are available to the public.

 The takeoff procedure at John Wayne Airport is unique because of the local noise restrictions and short runway.
 When using the typical traffic pattern (departures from runway 20R) most commercial airliners cycle to full power (95–97%) while holding at the end of the runway then release the brakes when engines are fully spooled up.
 Pilots must make a steep 25 degree climb to 500 to 700 ft, where engine power is reduced to reduce noise.
 Pilots must also make a left turn after departure to 175 degrees to enter a corridor over the city of Newport Beach where the noise was deemed to be the least disruptive.
 These procedures have led passengers to rate John Wayne Airport as one of the nation's scariest.
+The takeoff has been described as one from an aircraft carrier, hence the airport's nickname USS John Wayne.

 Departures from 2L (normally during Santa Ana wind conditions) are not affected by these noise abatement procedures.
 Landings are also typically on runway 20R and almost always include full flap extensions and the use of full reverse thrust.
 Extension of the runway is almost impossible, as both ends are bounded by freeways along with numerous residences and businesses.

 The county prohibits commercial departures between 10:00 PM and 7:00 AM (8:00 AM on Sundays) and commercial arrivals between 11:00 PM and 7:00 AM (8:00 AM on Sundays).
 Exceptions can be made for an emergency, mechanical, air traffic control, or weather delay, which is beyond the airline's control.
 Curfew exceptions by carrier are published by the airport and are available to the public.